-If you’re on the job hunt or are looking to grow your career, LinkedIn should be part of your toolkit.
-From applying to jobs, to making new connections and learning about different careers, LinkedIn is the go-to platform for professionals.
-Our expert recruiters are sharing their best practices to help you master LinkedIn, and use it to land your dream job..
+If you’re on the job hunt or are looking to grow your career, LinkedIn should be part of your professional toolkit.
+From finding job opportunities to making new connections and learning about different careers, LinkedIn is the go-to platform for professionals.
+Our expert recruiters are sharing their best practices to help you master LinkedIn, and use it to land your dream job.

 1. Include a high-resolution profile picture & cover photo

-First things first, your profile should feature a high quality, recent headshot.
+First things first, your profile should feature a high quality, recent headshot, that isn’t a selfie.
 Your profile picture lets recruiters and hiring managers know you’re a real person and legitimizes your profile, so make sure you choose something professional.
 If you don’t have something appropriate ready to go, you might have to setup a quick photo shoot at home, but don’t worry it’s not as difficult as it sounds.
 We recommend finding a simple background in a well-lit room and having a friend or family-member take the photo as opposed to using a selfie.

 A cover photo is a great way to add more personalization to your profile.
 Lot’s of companies have a branded photo they like employee to add to their profiles, but if this is not the case for you, you can use this as an opportunity to get a bit creative.
 If you’re an author, marketer or freelancer, you can have your latest book on display via your cover photo, or feature an upcoming event or your personal logo.
 You can also choose a photo that you find aesthetically pleasing, just be careful not to use something that distracts or takes away from your profile.

 Even some of the savviest LinkedIn users don’t realize there’s an option that allows you to customize your own URL.
 Because hyperlinks can be messy, LinkedIn allows you to make a simpler, user friendly URL, that looks more branded (ie: linkedin.com/in/johnsmith).
 This can be edited right below your profile picture.